 Slack Enterprise Grid allows large organizations to collaborate across many workspaces.
-While many apps, integrations, and bots will work as expected on Enterprise, there are enough new behaviors, conditions, nuances, and opportunity to warrant reviewing your app for full compatibility.
+While many apps, integrations, and bots will work as expected on Enterprise, there are enough new behaviors, conditions, nuances, and opportunities to warrant reviewing your app for full compatibility.

 Enterprise Grid is a "network" of two or more Slack workspace instances.
 Each Slack workspace has its own ID, its own directory of members, its own channels, conversations, files, and zeitgeist.
 For the most part, each workspace behaves and acts functions as you're used to.